 In addition, our organically grown ingredients are carefully sourced, and none of our products contain rice which is known as a source of high arsenic levels.

 At Good Feeding, we know that caring for your baby’s health and wellbeing is of the utmost importance to you.
 You can be sure that with Go Well you and baby are in safe hands.

 A Unique Process

 Most baby food products are prepared at high temperatures over long periods.
 Although this might ensure food safety, it significantly reduces flavor, texture, color and most importantly, goodness.

 Go Well baby food is prepared using a unique thermal cooking process.
-This approach not only passes all safety standards, but reduces heating time – preserving the vibrant colors, delicious flavors, natural textures and key nutrients.
+Using ground-breaking technology Hermetica™, we minimize processing time resulting in world-leading color, flavor, texture, and nutrition preservation.
+This approach not only passes all safety standards but reduces heating time – preserving the vibrant colors, delicious flavors, natural textures and key nutrients.

 Babies are born with a natural preference towards sweet.
 Which is why both breast-milk and formula are predominantly sweet.
 So, exposing the palate and introducing the concept of non-sweet and umami flavor profiles is a learned behavior.
 One that can help mould positive eating preferences.

 Although exposure to different flavors begins early in life, through amniotic fluid and breast-milk, providing an external savory flavor before introducing solids can also enhance learning about flavors.

 Starting early, around four months, enhances baby’s acceptance of new foods in the first year.
 This food acceptance makes proper nutrition easier as baby transitions from a milk-based to a solid-based diet.